How to Negotiate on Craigslist: Get What You Want, Every Time

 Not a bad chunk of change for sending messages all day.
 It’s kind of exciting, too, given that you’re selling products like four thousand dollar iMacs or ten thousand dollar vehicles.
 But it certainly does make an honest buyer or seller’s life a little more difficult.

 OK, back on topic—the first rule of how to negotiate on Craigslist is to avoid bargain hunters and arbitrageurs like the plague.
 As a novice buyer or seller, you’ll never get what you want from someone running a Craigslist business — by definition, they will only purchase from you or sell to you if there is enough of a margin for themselves to profit.
 Meaning that, if you do business with someone attempting Craigslist arbitrage, you are, almost invariably, totally screwed.

 - Minutes to the first message.
 A Craigslist bargain hunter is usually on Craigslist from before work hours to ~8:00pm, scouting for deals.
 Because of this omnipresence, they’ll usually message you within just one to five minutes of a listing to capitalize on your desire to get rid of or purchase items quickly.

 - Hard hagglers.
-Because they're experts at negotiating on Craigslist, most arbitrageurs will give you a ridiculous figure right out of the gate, attempting to anchor you to that price.
+Because they're experts at negotiating on Craigslist, most arbitrageurs will give you a ridiculous figure right out of the gate, attempting to anchor you to that price (more on that here).
 For example, if your product is listed at $500, they might pitch you at $200—way below what you probably consider acceptable.

 - Long, irrelevant sob stories.
 This usually takes the form of a struggling mother purchasing something for their daughter, or a father out of work that needs this to feed their family.
 If you've ever bought or sold something on Craigslist for more than ten minutes, you've probably gotten one or more messages describing similar scenarios.
 Unfortunately, these unethical bargain hunters have dozens of such messages on copy & paste — don’t fall for it!
 If they really needed help, they wouldn't be buying or selling things.
 They'd be looking for a job.